 Monitoring Your Academic Progress

 The Degree Audit Reporting System (DARS) is a computer-generated report for undergraduate and associate level students that matches the requirements of a degree program with a student's completed or in-progress coursework.
 The audit can be used by students and advisors to determine which major/minor requirements still need to be completed.
-Once students declare a degree-graning major, they should complete their application for degree which then allows them to request a DARS.
+Students in a degree-granting major should complete their application for degree which then allows them to request a DARS.
 Students in General Engineering should request a "What If" DARS until they are officially declared in a degree-granting major.

 Registering for Classes